Heroes in State of Survival on PC – A Guide to the Best Heroes in the Game

 What are Heroes Good for?

 As we mentioned just now, there are two main game modes in State of Survival, the war aspect and the Explorer Trail.
-The latter is, by far, the mode in which you’ll be using your heroes the most, especially since it’ll be just them exploring various levels without your powerful army.
+The latter is, by far, the mode in which you’ll be using your heroes the most, especially since it’ll be just them exploring various levels without your powerful recruited armed forces.
 However, they still shine in the former since each hero has unique passive skills that can improve some aspect of your army during large-scale warfare, as long as you assign them as squad leaders.

 In short, you’ll want to unlock as many heroes as you can, especially since your decisions of who to send on every mission, whether during war or for an Explorer Trail assignment, will heavily affect the outcome.